godfreynolan/DJITutorialsKotlin/9-VideoDecoder/README.md

 ### Setting up NativeHelper.kt

 This singleton class is created in order to be able to invoke native methods.
-Start off by creating this class within the media package of the project.
+Start off by creating the package `media` in `app -> java -> com -> dji -> videostreamdecodingsample`.
 Firstly, start off by creating an interface within the class as shown below:

 ```kotlin
 object NativeHelper {